Kunlong1994/lab3/Lab-05.md

 ## Electronics

 Create a circuit to connect your 9 volt power supply, toggle switch and servo to the metro mini.
 You can use this one or one you design on your own.

-Bonus: use a protoboard instead of a breadboard.
+Optional: Use a protoboard instead of a breadboard.
+(You'll want to make a socket with female connectors for the Metro Mini & servo.)

 [[https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/docs/circuit_image_lab5.png|alt=diagram with switch, servo, 9V battery, and Arduino]]